 Going into the Glens of Antrim Rally three drivers can still clinch the 2019 title.
 With dropped scores taken into account, Stephen Wright on 144 leads by just one point from Derek McGarrity with Derek McGeehan third on 136 points.
 A further compilation apparently involves bonus points available on this final round!
 Whatever happens we will know the winner at the end of this event in Loughguille.
 What a great year it has been for this popular series.

 Organised by North Ulster Car Club in association with the ANICC, this special event will be run in memory of John Mulholland who sadly passed away earlier this year.
 The Targa Rally is supported by and starts from John Mulholland Motors Ltd. in Randalstown, Co.Antrim.
 Our own John Hughes is Chief Timekeeper so any help would be appreciated.
 The first car starts at 10am.

 In accordance with rules K3.3 and K3.4 the post of Secretary and two further committee posts are up for election.

 Written nominations duly proposed and seconded shall be in the hands of the National Secretary not less than 7 (seven) days before the AGM date, together with confirmation that the nominee is willing to serve.
-Nomination forms are available on request from the BRMC Secretary.
+Download the form below.